 The most severe brachial plexus injuries usually result from automobile or motorcycle accidents.
-Severe brachial plexus injuries can leave your arm paralyzed, but surgery may help restore function.
+Severe brachial plexus injuries can leave the arm paralyzed, but surgery may help restore function.

 Minor damage often occurs during contact sports, such as football or wrestling, when the brachial plexus nerves get stretched or compressed.
 These are called stingers or burners, and can produce the following symptoms:

-- A feeling like an electric shock or a burning sensation shooting down your arm
+- A feeling like an electric shock or a burning sensation shooting down the arm

 These symptoms usually last only a few seconds or minutes, but in some people the symptoms may linger for days or longer.